zzl-997/APTUS/README.md

 🚀 **Beta version now available for testing!**

-Scan the QR code below to access the demo:
+Scan the QR code below with the wechat APP to access the demo:

 ![QR Code](APTUS_Mini-program_QR_code.png)